spiiph/atlasgce-modules/README.md

 ## packagerepos

 The [packagerepos](https://github.com/spiiph/atlasgce-modules/tree/master/yumrepos) module manages package repositories containing extra software and compatibility libraries required to run ATLAS software.
-These include SLC repositories, CERN EPEL repositories, and repositories for HT Condor, CernVM-FS, and AutoPyFactory.
+These include the SLC repositories and repositories for HT Condor, CernVM-FS, and AutoPyFactory.

 ## autofs and cvmfs